-Course Week: Because asynchronous courses do not have a "fixed" meeting day, our week will start on Thursdays at 12:01 AM, and finish on Mondays at 11:59 pm.
-Our course week will begin on the day that our synchronous meetings take place as indicated on the Schedule of Classes.
+• Course Week: Because asynchronous courses do not have a "fixed" meeting day, our week will start on Fridays at 12:00 AM, and finish on Thursdays at 11:59 pm.

 • Log-in Frequency:

 Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 3 times per week.
 In addition, students must log-in for all scheduled online synchronous meetings.